Enhypen: 2023: Blood series and subsequent Japanese releases

 On June 1, the group received their twelfth music show win on Mnet's M Countdown, their first-ever win on the show, with "Bite Me", followed the next day by another win on Music Bank.
 In late June, video game series Pokémon announced a collaboration with Enhypen through the Pokémon Music Collective project with a new song titled "One and Only", which was released on July 12.

-On July 2, it was announced that Enhypen would release their third Japanese single You (結), with pre-orders opening on the same day.
+On July 2, it was announced that Enhypen would release their third Japanese single "You" (結).
 The single, which includes the Japanese versions of "Bite Me" and "Bills" and the original Japanese song "Blossom", was released on September 5, with a showcase in Japan on September 7.

-On October 15, Belift announced that Enhypen would be releasing their fifth extended play, Orange Blood, on November 17, with a logo teaser released the same day and pre-orders opening the following day.

-On November 24, the group received their thirteenth music show win on KBS' Music Bank with the EP's lead single, "Sweet Venom".
+On October 15, Belift announced that Enhypen would be releasing their fifth EP, Orange Blood, on November 17, with a logo teaser released the same day.
+On November 24, the group received their thirteenth music show win on Music Bank with the EP's lead single, "Sweet Venom".

 On October 24, it was announced that Enhypen's second world tour would be extended through January and February 2024 with concerts in Taiwan, Singapore, China, and the Philippines.
 On November 22, due to demand, two more shows were added in Seoul at KSPO Dome on February 24 and 25, 2024.
 On December 9, a third show was added in Macau due to demand.
 On February 5, 2024, due to demand, a third show was added in Seoul at KSPO Dome on February 23.
 On February 6, it was announced that five more concerts were added in United States in Anaheim, Oakland, Tacoma, Rosemont, and Belmont Park during April 24 to 28 and May 1 to 3.
 On March 17, it was announced that eleven more concerts were added in Japan in Saitama, Fukuoka, Hiroshima, Aichi and Miyagi between June 11 and September 1.